When They Kick At Your Front Door:

 Conference National

-Starting XI: O'Keeffe, Lawford, Ferreira, Barnes, Curran, Caffrey, Pope, McGregor, Lemon, Macey, Morris
+Starting XI: Legg, Lawford, Ferreira, Barnes, Curran, Caffrey, Smith, McGregor, Davies, Morris, Burns

 The Days Between

 We get a bit of luck for the FA Cup.
-In the Fourth Qualifying Round we get to host either AFC Sudbury or Canvey Island, two clubs that are three levels below us.
-We will dominate them with extreme prejudice.
+In the Fourth Qualifying Round we get to host Cammell Laird 1907.
+They are four levels below us.
+We better treat them more harshly that Brentford treated us.

 Chorley, ye of minimal wins, please may your pacey forwards take the afternoon off.
 Chorley are way up to the northwest, northwest of Manchester.
 Our place is 185 miles from their Victory Park.
 Hopefully by the time we leave it'll be Victory For Brixton Park.
 Those strikers worry me.